Reception Class News

 Butterflies

 Everyone was very excited to see the newly hatched butterflies on Monday morning.
-Throughout the week, the children have observed them closely and looked at the details on their wings and bodies.
+The children enjoyed observing them closely and looking at the details on their wings and bodies.

-On Thursday, it was time to release them outside.
-It was wonderful to watch them fly around our garden and even on one of the children!
+By the afternoon, it was time to release them outside.
+It was wonderful to watch them fly around our wildflower garden and some children also had the opportunity to hold them.

 Poetry Picnic

 Each week we will be learning a new poem.
 We will recite this poem each day.
 By saying the poem out loud, we can focus on the sounds and rhythm of each word or line.
 We talk to the children about how this can help us become better readers.
-This week’s poem is called Monkey Babies.
+This week’s poem is called The Fox.

 Reminders